manuelroemer/Celestial.UIToolkit/README.md

 developed certain features that are also useable by other libraries or projects.

-It provides a vast set of utilities for the day-to-day WPF development, custom animations (for instance `BrushAnimation` classes), a set of standard converters, a Behavior API, a lot of modern controls, custom and consistent styles for all types of controls and lots of other features.
+It provides a vast set of utilities for the day-to-day WPF development, custom animations (for instance `BrushAnimation` classes), a set of commonly used converters, a Behavior API, a lot of modern controls, custom and consistent styles for all types of controls and lots of other features.

 ### 1.2 Installation